 A common tool adaptable to the project

-With Luos, our goal is to give each developer the necessary and useful tools so that they can be as flexible and efficient in their personal or professional project.
+With Luos, our goal is to give each developer the necessary and useful tools so that he can be as flexible and efficient in his personal or professional project.
 And for this change in method to take place and for us to talk about a change in philosophy beyond Luos, using the open-source philosophy was an obvious choice.

 The open-source philosophy will allow anyone to improve, reuse, and share code.

 Coupled with a microservices philosophy, unrelated pieces of hardware or code will be able to work together without having to know specifically how.
-This means being attentive to the security of the system, but these checks are carried out independently depending on the code sections.
+This implies being vigilant about the system's security, but these checks are done independently depending on the parts of the code.

 The next piece of the puzzle needed is to share an open API allowing users to use it as a command base, guaranteeing good compatibility.
 Users should be encouraged to improve those APIs, create new ones for uncovered features, and share those to create a versatile ecosystem.

 One of the main obstacles to using collaborative projects and, more precisely, open-source projects is often the lack of direct contact if one is required to use the technology and needs help, for example.
 Open-source projects need to be carried out, understood, maintained, and improved by users who invest in themselves because they believe in the idea.

 That is why we decided a few months ago with the Luos team to develop a community on Discord of cyber-physical systems, embedded and edge developers to exchange visions, best practices, and tools to use with CPS, embedded and edge systems.
 As our idea/project involves a change in how we develop projects, we need to surround ourselves with as many people as possible who work daily in embedded systems of all types.